Woman Ejected, Killed In Coon Rapids Rollover Crash

 MINNEAPOLIS (WCCO) — A 35-year-old Champlin woman was killed in a crash early Tuesday morning in Coon Rapids.

-According to the Minnesota State Patrol, the victim was exiting eastbound Highway 610 at about 6:42 a.m. when she lost control on the ramp.
+According to the Minnesota State Patrol, Chihaya Sierra Satoh, of Champlin, was exiting eastbound Highway 610 at about 6:42 a.m. when she lost control on the ramp.
 Her SUV rolled several times onto Highway 10, and she was ejected and died at the scene.

-She was the SUV’s only occupant, and no other vehicles were involved, the sheriff’s office said.
-The victim’s identity will be released at a later date.
+Satoh was the SUV’s only occupant, and no other vehicles were involved, the sheriff’s office said.

 More On WCCO.com: